Non-stop decay: Mechanism

-Liberation of the ribosome
+In mammalian cells

+Ski7p is not found in mammalian cells, and even the presence of the NSD mechanism itself has remained relatively unclear.
+In vitro, one study has shown decreased levels of a non-stop β-glucuronidase reporter in HeLa cells, while another study demonstrated no difference in mRNA levels or stability between a wild-type vs non-stop mutant GFP reporter in the same cell line.
+One case of Diamond-Blackfan anemia was reported with a mutant RPS19 lacking a stop codon, where mRNA levels were significantly lower than wild-type RPS19 from a healthy control.
+However, a case of mitochondrial neurogastrointestinal encephalopathy (MNGIE) was reported with mutant non-stop TYMP mRNA at the same levels of wild-type TYMP in both the homozygous patient and heterozygous carriers.

+The GTPase Hbs1, as well as its binding partner Dom34, were identified as potential regulators of decay.
+Together, Hbs1/Dom34 are capable of binding to the 3’ end of an mis-regulated mRNA, facilitating the dissociation of malfunctioning or inactive ribosomes in order to restart the process of translation.
+In addition, once the Hbs1/Dom34 complex has dissociated and recycled a ribosome, it has also been shown to recruit the exosome/Ski complex.
+The short splicing isoform of HBS1L (HBS1LV3) was found to be the long-sought after human homologue of Ski7p, linking the exosome and SKI complexes.

+In bacteria

 In bacteria, trans-translation, a highly conserved mechanism, acts as a direct counter to the accumulation of non-stop RNA, inducing decay and liberating the misregulated ribosome.
 Originally discovered in Escherichia coli, the process of trans-translation is made possible by the interactions between transfer-messenger RNA (tmRNA) and the cofactor protein SmpB, which allows for the stable binding of the tmRNA to the stalled ribosome.
 The current tmRNA model states that tmRNA and SmpB interact together in order to mimic tRNA.
 The SmpB protein recognizes the point of stalling, and directs the tmRNA to bind to the ribosomal A site.
 Once bound, SmpB engages in a transpeptidation reaction with the improperly functioning polypeptide chain through the donation of charged alanine.
 Through this process, the stalled and defective mRNA sequence is replaced with the SmpB RNA sequence, which encodes for the addition of an 11 amino acid tag on the C-terminus of the mRNA, which promotes degradation.
 The modified portion of RNA, along with the amino acid tag, are translated, and demonstrate incomplete characteristics, alerting and allowing for intracellular proteases to remove these harmful protein fragments, causing stalled ribosomes on damaged mRNA to resume function.